Cholestatic Liver Disease

 How Moonee Valley Specialist Centre can help

 We understand that any liver condition is concerning.
-Our empathetic and caring team can provide assessments, diagnosis, and management for cholestatic liver disease.
+Our empathetic and caring team can provide assessments, diagnosis, and management for cholestasis.
 Dr Nathan Connelly is experienced in helping patients, focusing on providing holistic care to each person.

 Please see your GP and ask for a referral.